How to change domain names without affecting your website’s performance

 While migrating your website, the ultimate goal is to preserve your domain's SEO authority, or page rank, all without disrupting accessibility and user experience.
 That brings us to step two…

 When changing domains, you’ll need to reroute all the traffic from your old domain to your new domain.
 This is done with redirects.
 But how do you properly redirect a website to another domain?
-In order to set up the proper redirects, you’ll want to start by making an inventory of all your URLs.
+Our guide shows you how to set up a domain redirect in 3 minutes.
+Start by making an inventory of all your URLs.
 This means the URLs from your old domain, as well as the ones from your new one.
 Once you’ve completed your inventory, you can compare and organize the structure of your redirects.
 It’s important to match and redirect URLs from one domain to their closest counterparts of the destination domain.

-Setting up redirects might seem like a hassle, but redirect.pizza can make it really easy for you.
-With its easy-to-use interface, you’ll add redirects in no time.
-The tool of redirect.pizza also enables path forwarding, so all of your existing paths will be kept and used in the destination domain.
-With the feature for regex matching, you can create infinite complex redirect rules, and redirect complete paths from your old domain to new URLs.
+redirect.pizza can make this process easy.
+With its interface, you’ll add redirects in no time. redirect.pizza also enables path forwarding, so all of your existing paths will be kept and used in the destination domain.
+With the feature for regex matching, you can create complex redirect rules, and redirect complete paths from your old domain to new URLs.
+For large-scale migrations, you can import hundreds of redirects at once via CSV.

-With the help of redirect.pizza, you’ll be able to redirect all traffic, including HTTPS, to the new destination, without interruption.
+With redirect.pizza, you’ll be able to redirect all traffic, including HTTPS, to the new destination, without interruption.

-When your site migration is finished and all your redirects are set up, there is one more important thing to do.
-You’ll need to let Google know that you’ve moved your site.
-You’ll want to do this as soon as you're finished with steps 1 and 2, in order to minimize the long-term damage to your site’s SEO.
+When your site migration is finished and all your redirects are set up, there is one more important thing to do: monitor your redirect traffic to catch problems early.
+You’ll also need to let Google know that you’ve moved your site.
+Do this as soon as you're finished with steps 1 and 2, in order to minimize the long-term damage to your site’s SEO.

 As a final step, check all the places where your old domain appears online (your off-page SEO presence), such as your business profile in Google Maps.
 Change all the URL mentions to the new domain.